Install Free

 3. In the PROBLEMS panel, select your issue to highlight the issue-causing code in the Editor.
 Right-clicking on the issue opens the same tooltip action as described above.

-Opening issues in the IDE from SonarQube
+Opening issues in the IDE

 Understanding issues in context is a helpful way to address problems more effectively.
-Beginning in SonarQube 10.3, it is possible to open all issues in your IDE, including taint vulnerabilities.
-With SonarQube 10.4, an automated Connected Mode setup feature is available.
+Beginning in SonarQube Server 10.3, on SonarQube Cloud, and in SonarQube Community Build, it is possible to open all issues in your IDE, including taint vulnerabilities.
+Using the Open in IDE feature includes an automated connected mode setup to help with the process.

-Go to the SonarQube > Your Project > Issues page, pull up the issue’s detail view and select the Open in IDE button as an authenticated user to edit the issue in your IDE.
+In your instance of SonarQube Server or SonarQube Community Build, or on SonarQube Cloud, navigate to your Project > Issues page, pull up an issue’s detail view and select the Open in IDE button as an authenticated user to edit the issue in your IDE.

-From SonarQube 10.3+, select Open in IDE to open the issue in SonarLint.
+From SonarQube 10.3+ and on SonarCloud, select Open in IDE to open the issue in SonarLint.

-It’s best if your project is already open in the appropriate IDE and bound to the server using Connected mode; if not, you will be prompted to set up a new connection and/or bind your project using the automatic Connected Mode setup feature.
+It’s best if your project is already open in the appropriate IDE and bound to the server using connected mode; if not, you will be prompted to set up a new connection and/or bind your project using the automatic connected mode setup feature.

-If you’ve already fixed the issue in your code, SonarLint will not be able to find it; only matching code will be highlighted.
-In this case, check that recent changes have been analyzed by SonarQube and check the documentation on SonarQube Issues for details about managing your issues on the server.
+If you’ve already fixed the issue in your code, SonarQube for IDE will not be able to find it; only the matching code will be highlighted.
+In this case, check that recent changes have been analyzed by SonarQube (Server, Cloud) or SonarQube Community Build, then check the documentation on the SonarQube Server, SonarQube Cloud, or SonarQube Community Build Issues page for details about managing your issues on the server.

 Focusing on new code

-• Your local project must be bound to a SonarQube or SonarCloud project.
+• Your local project must be bound to a SonarQube (Server, Cloud) or SonarQube Community Build project.

 • The Reference branch new code definition is not supported.
-Please check the documentation in SonarQube or on SonarCloud to properly set your new code definition.
+Please check the documentation in SonarQube Server, SonarQube Cloud, or SonarQube Community Build to properly set your new code definition.

-The SonarLint views
+The SonarQube views

-The SonarLint view container
+The SonarQube view container in VS Code

 RULES

-Sonar Rules can individually be turned on or off while running SonarLint in standalone mode.
-Simply go to SonarLint > RULES view in the VS Code Activity Bar and deactivate or activate rules at will.
+Sonar Rules can individually be turned on or off while running SonarQube for VS Code in standalone mode.
+Simply go to SONARQUBE > RULES view in the VS Code Activity Bar and deactivate or activate rules at will.
 Each rule is clearly marked as on or off, and it's possible to filter the visible list by an ActiveAll, and Inactive status.

-When your project is bound to SonarQube or SonarCloud using Connected Mode, the rule set is managed on the server side as defined by the quality profile.
+When your project is bound to SonarQube (Server, Cloud) or SonarQube Community Build using Connected mode, the rule set is managed on the server side as defined by the quality profile.

 CONNECTED MODE

-Here you can find your active connections and setup new connections if needed.
-Please see the Connected Mode page to learn about the Sonar solution.
+Here you can find your active connections and set up new connections if needed.
+Please see the Connected mode page to learn about the Sonar solution.

 SECURITY HOTSPOTS

-SONARLINT ISSUE LOCATIONS
+SONARQUBE ISSUE LOCATIONS

 If your issue exists in more than one location, a link will be available in the code actions menu, accessed by right-clicking on the issue or behind the action lightbulb.
 The action lightbulb is found in both the Code Editor group and PROBLEMS panel as described below.